benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 <tt>sort.Strings</tt> in the <a
 href="https://golang.org/pkg/sort/">sort</a> package.
-In a <a href="https://news.ycombinator.com/item?id=23544977">comment</a> on Hacker News, Kyle Conroy shows "<span>a four-line replacement for the various
+In a <a href="https://news.ycombinator.com/item?id=23544977">comment</a> on Hacker News, Kyle Conroy showed "<span>a four-line replacement for the various
 <tt><a
 href="https://golang.org/pkg/database/sql/#NullBool">sql.Null*</a></tt>
 types in the standard library</span>":</p>